 Part 1: Why won't my iPhone turn on?

-On the other hand, if your phone was functioning fine and has stopped working out of the blue, then there could be a software issue.
-If you have recently updated your phone, downloaded a new app, visited a suspicious website, tried to jailbreak your phone, or changed system settings, then a software issue could be the root cause.
+On the other hand, if your phone was functioning fine and has stopped working out of the blue, then there could be a firmware issue.
+If you have recently updated your phone, downloaded a new app, visited a suspicious website, tried to jailbreak your phone, or changed system settings, then a firmware issue could be the root cause.
 While software-related issues can easily be resolved, you need to visit an authorized Apple service center to fix its hardware.

 Part 2: How to fix iOS 12.3 iPhone won't turn on issues?